phetw/blog/src/posts/setting-up-new-angular-project.md

 ## Setting up code formatter

-Different team members may use a different code formatter in their IDE or text editor, a package name prettier can be use to format the code according to the configured options.
+Different team members may use a different code formatter in their IDE or text editor, a package name `prettier` can be use to consistently format the code according to the configured options in `.prettierrc.json` file.

 ## Setting up git hook